-Liquid effluent radioactivity concentrations of an NPS as determined in the cooling water outflow to the sea is used directly, without dilution in the sea, as a conservative estimate to calculate the exposure of members of the critical group through direct and indirect exposure pathways.
+Liquid effluent radioactivity concentrations of a nuclear power station as determined in the cooling water outflow to the sea is used directly, without dilution in the sea, as a conservative estimate to calculate the exposure of members of the critical group through direct and indirect exposure pathways.
 The exposure pathways and routes are indicated in the assessment diagram depicted in Figure 4.4.